Lung Cancer PDX Models

-Lung cancer is the most common type of cancer worldwide, accounting for 13% of the total number of new diagnosis and is classified according to histological type by the size and appearance of cells: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer is the most common type of cancer worldwide, accounting for 13% of the total number of new diagnoses and is classified according to histological type by the size and appearance of cells: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 Given the prominence of lung cancer diagnosed in the population, predictive preclinical models are essential for treatment development.
-Patient derived xenograft (PDX) models are known to be the most predictive preclinical model and provide the most accurate approach to evaluating an agents efficacy prior to entering the clinic.
+Patient-derived xenograft (PDX) models are known to be the most predictive preclinical model and provide the most accurate approach to evaluating an agents efficacy prior to entering the clinic.
 CrownBio offers a large collection of over 300 well characterized lung cancer PDX models including 70 SCLC models, as well as primary and metastatic models.
-Learn more about these models in the following publications: More
+More